 It has different needs, and helping your body meet those needs can make managing your PCOS a less stressful process.

-Mindfulness activities are proven to reduce anxiety, stress, and even improve the quality of life among women with PCOS.
+Mindfulness activities are proven to reduce anxiety, stress, and even improve the quality of life among people with PCOS.
 I want to share my favorite stress-reliving activities with you.
 Take these tips with a grain of salt, and if they appeal to you, I encourage you to trust your instincts and try to be mindful about the process.

 My top 5 stress relieving practices are: